Interchange IE COVID 19 – Update – 16/04/2020

 The delivery of support coordination will occur as normal, with minimal changes as below.

-As of Monday 16/03/2020, the Interchange Support Coordination Team commenced working from home.
+The Interchange Support Coordination Team commenced working from home.
 Interchange has restricted the capacity for Support Coordinators to participate directly in face to face meetings.
 However, they are equipped with mobile phones, and the capacity to participate in online meetings.
 The Support Coordination manager, Rachael Healey will update Support Coordination participants with further information, in relation to these measures, on a regular basis.

 Interchange IE participant, family, staff and volunteer guidelines

 This applies to all interchange participants, families, staff and volunteers: